programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Google's [Colab](https://colab.research.google.com/) system implements Juypter notebooks in the cloud.
 When teaching, I prefer this to using Jupyter notebooks on students' computers.
 Students can access Colab notebooks with any computer or tablet that runs a modern web-browser.
 This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator .
 Since computation is done in the cloud, users don't need to have a powerful machine to use the system.
 They do need to have a Google account, however.

 Colab includes a very large collection of Python libraries, as it is intended for data science and machine learning.
-In our lesson, most of our libraries are all part of the standard Colab system.
+In this lesson, most of the libraries are part of the standard Colab system.
 For all these reasons, I recommend using the Colab environment.

 #### Not using Colab?